Chakra Sounds

 Hindu God of the Heart Chakra

 The Hindu god associated with the heart chakra is Hanuman.
 Hanuman is a money-faced Eastern superhero with multiple powers.
 Hanuman’s powers stem from his pure devotion, also indicating the central nature of the heart.
 Learn more about the Hanuman Yantra, a sacred symbol similar to a mandala, or listen to a Hanuman Mantra.
-Music and Chakras Focusing on the Throat

 Throat Chakra Musical Sounds